 Remember, our cost function was:

-We will run both images, $C, G$, through $a^{[l]}$ and generate $a^{[l](C)}, a^{[l](G)}$.
-The idea is that if we compare $a^{[l](C)}, a^{[l](G)}$, and they are similar, then the images have similar content.
+We will run both images, C,GC, G, through a[l]a^{[l]} and generate a[l](C),a[l](G)a^{[l](C)}, a^{[l](G)}.
+The idea is that if we compare a[l](C),a[l](G)a^{[l](C)}, a^{[l](G)}, and they are similar, then the images have similar content.
 This means that the filters are picking up similar activations on the features that they specialize on for that particular layer.

 This comparison is done by our old friend, the L2-norm of the difference:

-The normalization factor was chosen by the authors and takes into account the dimensions of $a^{[l]}$.
+The normalization factor was chosen by the authors and takes into account the dimensions of a[l]a^{[l]}.

-This will make our optimization algorithm set pixel values on $G$ that minimize this difference, so that the generated image has similar content to the content image.
+This will make our optimization algorithm set pixel values on GG that minimize this difference, so that the generated image has similar content to the content image.

 Style Cost Function Link to heading

 Calculating the content cost is so far not that crazy; doing element-wise squared differences is a reasonable approach for the content.
-But how can we quantify “style” and compare our generated image $G$ to our style image $S$ to see how far off they are from each other?
+But how can we quantify “style” and compare our generated image GG to our style image SS to see how far off they are from each other?
 Here is where things get fascinating.

-We will repeat the same, but for $G$, our generated image:
+We will repeat the same, but for GG, our generated image:

 Let’s recap: